EckoTan0804/hugo-blox-resume/content/docs/reading/atomic-habits/02_make_it_obvious.md

 - Useful: You can notice an opportunity and take action without dedicating conscious attention to it.
 Or
 - Dangerous: Your actions come under the direction of your automatic and nonconscious mind.
 You fall into old patterns before you realize what’s happening.

-Behavior change starts with awareness: make the unconscious conscious.
+Behavior change starts with **awareness: make the unconscious conscious**.

 ### The habit scorecard